asimojs/asimo/README.md

 # asimo

-Asimo is a micro libray that allows to improve **JS module dependencies** management.
+Asimo is a micro libray that allows to ease **JS dependency** management (i.e. to share/retrieve objects or modules in a JS/TS code base).
 Asimo approach is different from traditional **Dependency Injection (DI)** solutions as its principle is to retrieve dependencies **on-demand** and **asynchronously** (thus the name ASYnchronous MOdule loader).

 Asimo was built from the following realizations:

 -   **Advanced testing requires a _generic_ mechanism to replace code dependencies in test environments** (e.g. to use a fake _localStorage_ service to simulate different start state in an application).
--   **Dependency Injection is not adapted to client-side code**.
-Indeed, client applications cannot afford loading a large code base on application start.
-With Dependency injections, all dependencies are loaded when a given entity is created which eventually results in large code packages.
-On the contrary, **asimo approach is to load dependencies when needed**, which allows to reference rarely used functionalities anywhere in the application code without any impact on the initial download.
+-   **Dependency Injection is not adapted to client-side code** as client applications cannot afford loading a large code base on application startup.
+With Dependency injections, all dependencies are loaded when a given entity is created which eventually results in large code packages (unless significant effort is made to prevent that issue).
+On the contrary, **asimo approach is to load dependencies on-demand**, which allows to reference rarely used functionalities anywhere in the application without any impact on the initial download.
+Besides asimo allows to group JS modules into bundles independently from the code structure (in other words the code doesn't need special attention to support efficient progressive load)

 ## Why should you use asimo?

-Asimo helps solving 3 categories of problems:
+Asimo helps solving 4 types of problems:

 -   **unit testing**: asimo can replace dependencies with mock dependencies (e.g. in the test enviroment, unit tests can call a fake _fetch()_ that will return stable data).
--   **development**: asimo allows to develop _mock environment_ solutions that can simulate and synchronize multiple external dependencies (e.g. _fetch()_, _localStorage_, _SSE events_, etc.).
+-   **development**: asimo simplifies the development of _mock environment_ solutions that simulate and synchronize multiple external dependencies (e.g. _fetch()_, _localStorage_, _SSE events_, etc.).
 The mock environment can define multiple profiles that will correspond to different datasets / behaviours.
-Beside the mock environment code can be loaded dynamically as an asimo bundle (i.e. through a dynamic import) and won't be packaged with the rest of the application.
+On top of that, the mock environment code can be loaded dynamically as an asimo bundle (i.e. through a dynamic import) and won't be packaged with the rest of the application.
 Last but not least this mock environment (mockenv) can be used for unit tests, development, demos and also for full client integration tests with tools like [Playwright] - more in the [asidemo] example
 -   **application code splitting**: asimo allows to package the application into several bundles that will be downloaded on-demand, when one of its modules is required.
 This allows to improve the application startup time by optimizing the initial application load.
 Besides the application code is not aware of the bundle configuration that can be changed without any code refactoring.
+-   **object JSON references**: asimo allows to generate unique string ids associated to typed objects in order to generate ids that can be used in JSON structures (e.g. to model graphs or to reference non-JSON objects in JSON structures).
+A typical example can be found in MVC architetures to expose references to Controllers from the Model objects (cf. **createObjectRef()** and **getObject()** asimo methods)

 Live Demos: 🚀 [sample app architecture (asidemo)][asidemo] or [google search results][results]